skyjur/playground/typescript-rpc/README.md

 `K` is list of keys in the interface - names of all the async methods.
 This way typescript figures that given key `K` as argument, the function `method()` will return signature of `T[K]`.

+I discovered that [ts-transformer-keys](https://github.com/kimamula/ts-transformer-keys) would be super useful in this situation.
+A rather strong downside of this solution however is that it requires writing custom compiler executable.